 We estimate that approximately 50,000 patients in the United States suffer from chronic refractory gout, an orphan indication defined by uric acid levels that cannot be controlled by available oral therapies.
 Krystexxa, an injectable pegylated uricase enzyme, is indicated for the treatment of chronic refractory gout.
 In clinical trials, Krystexxa demonstrated the ability to rapidly reduce uric acid levels upon initial dosing.
 However, despite these clinical results, Krystexxa has not achieved broad commercial adoption.
 Because uricase is an enzyme foreign to humans, we believe this is primarily due to an undesired immune response.
 The package insert information for Krystexxa indicates that 92% of patients develop ADAs, 26% experience infusion site reactions and 6.5% experience anaphylaxis, a life-threatening allergic reaction typically involving itchy rash, throat swelling and low blood pressure.
-The package insert information of uric acid levels.
+The package insert information also indicates that during the drug's clinical trials, high Krystexxa-specific ADA titer in patients was associated with a failure to maintain normalization of uric acid levels.
 Similarly, a 2011 study published in The Journal of the American Medical Association found that 58% of Krystexxa patients who received biweekly doses of Krystexxa were non-responders with loss of efficacy starting as early as two weeks after treatment.